The Ho Chi Minh Trail: Then and Now (Part 3)

 Leghorn proved unassailable due to its location on top of a steep limestone cliff.

-AK-47s and Communication Systems
+AK-47s and Communication Systems used on the Ho Chi Minh Trail

-Vietnamese troops with AK47s
+Vietnamese troops with AK47s on the Ho Chi Minh Trail in Laos

 breakfast on the Ho Chi Minh Trail

-a Vietnamese soldier with an AK
+a Vietnamese soldier with an AK-47 on the Ho Chi Minh Trail in Laos

 AK-47s were simple, tough and effective.